 A woman that didn’t openly conform to her societal role as a wife, a daughter, or a bacheloress, was often considered a ‘shrew’.
 A societal outcast.
 That is to say, rebellious or feminist types fit the role wonderfully.

-From reading the background, the punishments for such misbehaving women were rarely fatal, but often demeaning and subject to severe emotional as well as even moderate physical abuse.
+Based on background research, the punishments for such misbehaving women were rarely fatal, but often demeaning and subject to severe emotional as well as even moderate physical abuse.
 It was not unheard of and even understandable for husbands to abuse their shrewish wives; to ‘tame the shrew’.

 But the play relates the shrew’s journey in such a witty and entertaining fashion that even a contemporary feminist shouldn’t feel too resentful.
 It’s all quiet entertaining and downright hilarious.